Nitrokey/nitrokey-documentation/nitrowall-nw678/firmware-update.rst

 	.. image:: /images/nitrowall/openwrt_upgrade5.png

-7. The software will be installed and the NitroWall will be restarted.
+7. The software will be installed and the NitroWall will restart.

 8. After the restart we need to reinstall the `nitrowall.ipk <https://www.nitrokey.com/files/ci/nitrowall/nitrowall_1.0.0-0_x86_64.ipk>`_ package.
-This will resize your disk and add the kernel parameter *pcie_aspm=off* to our */boot/grub/grub.cfg* which fixes a problem with the igb driver `bug <https://bugzilla.kernel.org/show_bug.cgi?id=205073>`.
+This will resize your disk and add the kernel parameter *pcie_aspm=off* to your */boot/grub/grub.cfg* which fixes a problem with the *igb* driver `bug <https://bugzilla.kernel.org/show_bug.cgi?id=205073>`.

 9. Under System -> Software -> Upload Package Upload the package